 Scott R. Malyk is a Partner with the firm's Global Immigration Law Group specializing in all aspects of corporate and business-related immigration law.
 Mr. Malyk is a graduate of Lafayette College and Seton Hall University School of Law.
 Mr. Malyk is licensed to practice in New Jersey and New York.

-The immigration attorneys at Meyner and Landis LLP- Anthony F. Siliato and Scott R. Malyk are prepared to handle the most complex immigration case or concern, including providing a criminal defense for people facing charges in criminal immigration proceedings and immigration deportation law, including removal proceedings.
+The immigration attorneys at Meyner and Landis LLP- Anthony F. Siliato and Scott R. Malyk are prepared to handle the most complex immigration case or concern, including providing a criminal defense for people facing charges in criminal immigration proceedings and immigration deportation law.

 See a representative sample of our Recent Successes.

 The firm offers fixed fees for most applications or petitions.
 Our fees on complex immigration matters are generally based on our usual time charges for attorneys and paralegals involved.

 For a free evaluation and estimate of your case, please complete our Immigration Intake Form.